godevsig/gshellos/docs/daemon.md

 1. service not found: godevsig_gshellDaemon
    Start gshell daemon first before any other commands.
-1. Start gshell daemon failed with "socket already exists: [/var/tmp/adaptiveservice/builtin_serviceLister.sock]"
+1. Start gshell daemon failed with "listen unix @adaptiveservice/xxxxx: address already in use"
    There is an old gshell daemon still running. `pkill -SIGINT gshell` to kill the old one, and then start the new one.
-1. gshell still failed to start?
-   Try `rm -rf /var/tmp/adaptiveservice` and then restart gshell daemon.